project-meucci/thimm.github.io/docs/Agtech - So What?/Meet-two-of-the-farmer-led-startups-in-the-farmers2founders-bootcamp.md

 ---
-title: Meet two of the farmer-led startups in the Farmers2Founders Bootcamp
+title: Meet Two Of The Farmer Led Startups In The Farmers2founders Bootcamp
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-12-04)